open-risk/equinox/docs/source/index.rst

 **Equinox** is an open source platform for sustainable portfolio management.
 Equinox implements and integrates a number of regulatory or industry standards that cover the space of GHG emissions attribution and reporting and ESG risk analysis.

+These pages serve as the online documentation of the equinox platform.

 The full list of implemented standards is in :ref:`References`

 .. note:: The equinox project is still in its development phase and is not yet suitable for production deployments.
+Feel free to contact us for the roadmap and any requests / feedback.

 Overview
 -----------